Xie Shang: Illness and death

-Art and Literary works
+Arts and literary works

 Although Xie Shang had been a general for most of his career, his talents mostly laid in arts and literary works.
 When Xie Shang went to meet with Wang Dao to receive his first office, Wang was about to hold an event at his mansion, and he asked Shang if he could perform the Quyuwu (鴝鵒舞) (Note: The "Quyu" (鴝鵒) is the crested myna or Chinese starling as it is more commonly known.
 Quyuwu is a dance that mimics the movement of the bird.) dance for his guests.
 Shang agreed, and at the festival, Wang and his guests were impressed by his techniques and applauded him.

 Shang was also talented at playing instruments, the most notable being the pipa as he was one of the earlier players to use such an instrument.
 It was also said that Shang could perform the pipa with his legs raised.
 Apart from the pipa, he played the Guzheng, and once performed it in front of Huan Wen who requested it.
 While he was guarding Shouchun in around 353, Shang gathered the local musicians to play stone chimes in the court.
 The people greatly enjoyed them, and bells and stone chimes eventually became popular among the southern Chinese.

 Other than that, Shang was skilled at cursive script, although none of his works had survived.
 The famous Song dynasty calligrapher, Su Shi had mentioned them in his "Dongpo Inscription" (東坡題跋).
 The Book of Sui compiled ten of his poems in the Xie Shang Ji (謝尚集) but only five survived through the Tang dynasty and none of them exists today.
 His only known work that fully survived to this day is a short poem he titled Song of the Great Dao (大道曲).
 Others that exists as snippets are Poems for Wang Biaozhi (贈王彪之詩) and Song of the Zheng (箏歌).